rbcavanaugh/csd-stats/README.md

-# Statistics and R and related resources for the CSD researcher
+# Statistics and R and stuff for the CSD researcher

 ## Getting started